emrahaykat/SahaBT/README.txt

 Saha Bilgi Teknolojileri
 ------------------------
- -3 scenarios have been automated for gittigidiyor.com
+ -3 scenarios have been automated for gittigidiyor.com.
+Login, Register and search action scenarios.

 Project Environment
 -----------------------
  -The project was developed in the Eclipse IDE.The project has been automated with Selenium Webdriver using Java, Maven and JUnit.